Grappe501/arkansas-political-history/site/src/content/pages/misc/governance-disagreement-md.md

 Disagreement is expected in serious historical work.

-This archive treats disagreement as a signal â€” not a threat.
+This archive treats disagreement as a signal â€" not a threat.

 ---